Timer action

 Relative timer - Relative rule

-Absolute timer - Execution time
+Absolute timer - execution time

-Detailed information on the settings for an absolute timer can be found here.
+All information on the settings for an absolute timer can be found here.

 Click "Next".